vs-dataanalyst/Sales-Dashboard-using-Microsoft-Power-BI/README.md

 # Sales Dashboard using PowerBI

 ### I have created interactive Sales dashboard using Microsoft Power BI.
-Below are the visuals I have added in dashboard and how they help in analysis.
+Below are the details about the visuals added in dashboard and how they help in analysis.

 •	We can see how these (total sales, total profit, and total customers) metrics have changed over time and identify any trends or patterns.